 Western Australia

-RIFA was detected at Fremantle Port in 2019.
-The WA Department of Primary Industries and Regional Development (DPIRD) leads the response.
+Fire ants were detected at Fremantle port in 2019.
+The WA Department of Primary Industries and Regional Development (DPIRD) led the response.

 See more at Fire ants (wa.gov.au)